halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 #### Option 1: Use the new CompositingStrategy

-> `CompositingStrategy.Always` is acceptable if the rendered text is only scaled between 0.8-1.2 range.
+> `CompositingStrategy.Offscreen` is acceptable if the rendered text is only scaled between 0.8-1.2 range.
 Anything above or below makes the text look very blurry or simply unreadable.
 It solves the problem that WearOS is facing at the moment with the Picker composable.

 <table>
   <tr>